haedinghomeaboutepisodesdowloadsprodgloreviews

 1. Record voice using a decent microphone (M-Audio Nova mic, Mobile Pre preamp, Apple Soundtrack)

-3. Apply Mimic file to character in Poser
+6. Apply Mimic file to character in Poser; save pose

-5. Open Poser file into Cinema 4D environment and render it to TIFF files
+7. Apply pose to character in Cinema 4D environment and render to TIFF files

 6. Create .mov file from TIFFs (using Quicktime Pro)